mourjo/VMScheduling/README.md

 # Vicc project: homemade VM Schedulers

 This project aims at developing different Vm schedulers for a given IaaS cloud.
-Each scheduler will have meaningful properties for either the cloud customers or the cloud provider.
+This was done as a graduate-level project at [Univeristy of Nice](http://unice.fr/).
+Each scheduler has meaningful properties for either the cloud customers or the cloud provider.

-The implementation and the evaluation will be made over the IaaS cloud simulator [CloudSim](http://www.cloudbus.org/cloudsim/).
-The simulator will replay a workload extracted from Emulab, on a datacenter having realistic characteristics.
+The implementation was made over the IaaS cloud simulator [CloudSim](http://www.cloudbus.org/cloudsim/).
+The simulator replays a workload extracted from Emulab, on a datacenter having realistic characteristics.

-Some usefull resources:
+Some useful resources:

 - CloudSim [FAQ](https://code.google.com/p/cloudsim/wiki/FAQ#Policies_and_algorithms)
 - CloudSim [API](http://www.cloudbus.org/cloudsim/doc/api/index.html)